bugsnag/bugsnag-node/Readme.md

 =====================================

-The Bugsnag Notifier for Node.js is designed to give you instant notification of errors from your Node.js applications.
+The Bugsnag Notifier for Node.js is designed to give you instant notification of exceptions from your Node.js applications.
 By default, the notifier hooks into `uncaughtException` event, which means any uncaught exceptions will trigger a notification to be sent to your Bugsnag project.